🛍️ ODOP & Cottage Industries

 Handloom Clusters

-UP has the highest number of handloom weavers in India, primarily concentrated in eastern and central UP.
+UP has one of the largest handloom and weaving ecosystems in India, especially in eastern and central UP.

 | Cluster | Product | Location |